ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Lams Snort.o Head NswsrAi-Ksa.
+It Is
-iu female education to keep
+a grval mistake iu female education to keep
 a young iauy time ana attention devoted
 W the fashiouabl literature of the day.
 If
 you would qualify her for conversation, you